NodeBE4/opinion/_posts/2022-06-06-EnclavedMicrostate.md

 ----- __522.1__ -----2022-06-12 03:53:45+08:00:

 Oxford's typical requirements, at least for humanities, are three As in *any* subjects, albeit including the one most relevant to your course.
 So unless you're planning on taking psych you should be fine.

+----- __522.2__ -----2022-06-12 12:55:27+08:00:

+I did indeed, and I'm heading back this autumn.

+### 523: [[hololive Alternative] 2nd Teaser](https://old.reddit.com/r/Hololive/comments/vaaue5/hololive_alternative_2nd_teaser/), submitted on 2022-06-12 08:57:45+08:00.

+----- __523.1__ -----2022-06-12 13:03:58+08:00:

+HoloALT is a lore-centric multimedia project whose original plan seems to have been three manga accompanied by a lore website (Holonometria) and followed by a game (HoloEarth), with animated PVs as extra promotion, but complications have meant only one of the three manga has actually been released so far and the lore site reflects that.
+The game, however, is in active development.
+There are, however, certain side projects that don't fall under HoloAlt, notably Hololive ERROR.